openvm-org/openvm/docs/specs/vm/stark.md

 There is also another very simple "connector" chip with a 2 row trace that sends out `(1, 0)` on EXECUTION_BUS and receives `(final_timestamp, final_pc)` on EXECUTION_BUS.
 These four values are public values of the program.
 With continuations, the start and end timestamp/pc will need to be constrained with respect to the pre/post-states.

 The vm design is so that the core chip is just one of such chips.
 The instructions directed at managing the execution flow are passed to the core chip.
 Such design is modular enough in the sense that it allows us to treat the control flow instructions similarly to most of the other opcodes.
-Also, instead of having the execution protocol in a single matrix and duplicate the instructions with the chips that actually execute them, we have each step of execution only generating one new line in the machine chip (and maybe more lines in other primitive chips that it uses for execution).
+Also, instead of having the execution protocol in a single matrix and duplicate the instructions with the chips that actually execute them, we have each step of execution only generating one new row in the machine chip (and maybe more lines in other primitive chips that it uses for execution).

 See [internal doc](https://docs.google.com/document/d/1-UkvxiW5tvYH5qw7O4t2WjMIY8v2Gso9kt_MrWW5hPg/edit?usp=sharing) for discussion of alternatives and the trace cell cost analysis.